darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 **N = 2**

-Now, consider a trip like we are on as I write this.
+Consider a trip like the one we are on as I write this.
 My wife and I on a cruise.
 No kids, no dogs, no computers -- you get the idea.
-In this case, N = 2, so the formula is
+In this case, **N = 2**, so the formula is

 $$
 \text{Complexity} = 2^{N - 1} = 2^{(2) - 1} = 2^1 = 2